vmware/vic/doc/user_doc/vic_admin/networks.md

 ## The Port Layer

 You can configure networks that are tied into the vSphere infrastructure.
-Pre-configured networks available to a vSphere Container Host are determined by the networks that are part of the provisioning or added when you reconfigure the vSphere Container Host.
+Pre-configured networks available to a virtual container host are determined by the networks that are part of the provisioning or added when you reconfigure the virtual container host.

 The port layer augments vSphere API with low level, platform-specific primitives to allow you to implement a simple container engine: